Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Preliminary

 \subsubsection{Limitations of Related Strategies}

 Several recent studies have explored bias and fairness issues in LLM-based RS.
-However, the characteristics of these biases differ from those of \textit{language bias}.
-Specifically, language bias arises during fine‑tuning and reflects the inherent over‑reliance of LLMs on auxiliary tokens.
-In contrast, earlier work has primarily focused on biases such as \textit{popularity bias} \cite{gao2025process, lu2025dual, jiang2024item, gao2025sprec, liao2024rosepo}, arising from imbalanced item frequency in training data; \textit{position bias} \cite{chen2023bias, ma2023large, hou2024large, bito2025evaluating, jiang2025beyond, dai2024bias, luo2025recranker, zhang2024agentcf}, caused by the model’s sensitivity to the ordering of candidate items; \textit{length bias} \cite{bao2024decoding}, induced by length normalization, which makes items with longer token sequences more likely to be recommended.
+However, the characteristics of these biases differ from those of \textit{context bias}.
+Specifically, context bias arises during fine‑tuning and reflects the inherent over‑reliance of LLMs on auxiliary tokens.
+In contrast, earlier work has primarily focused on biases such as \textit{popularity bias} \cite{gao2025process, lu2025dual, jiang2024item, gao2025sprec, liao2024rosepo}, arising from imbalanced item frequency in training data; \textit{position bias} \cite{chen2023bias, ma2023large, hou2024large, bito2025evaluating, jiang2025beyond, dai2024bias, luo2025recranker, zhang2024agentcf}, caused by the model’s sensitivity to the ordering of candidate items; \textit{amplification bias} \cite{bao2024decoding}, arising from length normalization, which favors items containing tokens with generation probabilities close to 1.
 These biases stem from distinct sources and mechanisms.
-Consequently, this newly identified form of language bias warrants explicit and targeted mitigation, yet recent work has fallen short in addressing this issue (\cf~Table \ref{tab:cmp_exp}).
+Consequently, this newly identified form of context bias warrants explicit and targeted mitigation, yet recent work has fallen short in addressing this issue (\cf~Table \ref{tab:cmp_exp}).